srbala/insight/docs/quickstart.md

      ![manualinstallation5](_media/Installation/manualinstallation5.png)

-  !>NOTE: This can also be done using hi-ce application by editing the datasource connection.
+  !>NOTE: This can also be done using insight application by editing the datasource connection.

 4. Make sure that Tomcat (or any other application server you have) is up and running, then follow below steps.
-Copy `hi-ce` war file present in `<project-path>\helicalinsight-master\hi-ce\target` to
+Copy `insight` war file present in `<project-path>\helicalinsight-master\insight\target` to
     `{TOMCAT-HOME}\webapps` folder.
 After a few seconds, you can see Tomcat has created one folder with the same name as that of the copied war file.
-For example, after deploying hi-ce.war file, a folder with name hi-ce would have been created in the same location.
+For example, after deploying insight.war file, a folder with name insight would have been created in the same location.

 5. In case of linux environment one needs to have write permissions to change the files that we are going to discuss now.
-Open              `{TOMCAT_HOME}\webapps\hi-ce\WEB-INF\classes\project.properties` file with any text editor.
+Open              `{TOMCAT_HOME}\webapps\insight\WEB-INF\classes\project.properties` file with any text editor.
  5.1.
 Find `settingPath` parameter and replace it with the location of `setting.xml` which is present in System directory.
      Format:    settingPath = {setting.xml Location}
      Example:   settingPath = D:\\helicalinsight-master\\hi-repository\\System\\Admin\\setting.xml